railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 Connecting Users on Other PCs to the OpenERP Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To connect other computers to the OpenERP server you must set the server up so that it is visible to the other PCs, and install a GTK client on each of those PCs:
+To connect other computers to the OpenERP server, you must set the server up so that it is visible to the other PCs, and install a GTK client on each of those PCs:

 #.
 Make your OpenERP server visible to other PCs by opening the Windows Firewall in the Control